by Jack Norris, RD

 The Food and Nutrition Board and Vegetarian Diets

 The Food and Nutrition Board (FNB) of the Institute of Medicine sets the Dietary Reference Intakes for nutrients which include the Recommended Dietary Allowance (RDA).
-The FNB suggests that iron in vegetarian diets is absorbed at a rate of 10% compared to 18% in omnivorous diets and that iron absorption could be as low as 5% for vegans.
-The FNB does not explicitly give a separate RDA, but says that the “requirement for iron is 1.8 times higher for vegetarians (20).”
+The FNB suggests that iron in vegetarian diets is absorbed at a rate of 5-12% compared to 14-18% in omnivorous diets.
+The FNB does not explicitly give a separate RDA, but says that the “requirement for iron is 1.8 times higher for vegetarians” (NIH, 2019).

 The FNB bases their recommendations on two clinical trials:

-Hunt and Roughead (21) performed a crossover study in which participants spent 8 weeks on a typical lacto-ovo vegetarian diet and 8 weeks on an omnivorous diet.
+Hunt and Roughead (Hunt, 1999) performed a crossover study in which participants spent 8 weeks on a typical lacto-ovo vegetarian diet and 8 weeks on an omnivorous diet.
 Iron absorption on the lacto-ovo vegetarian diet was 1.1% compared to 3.8% on the omnivorous diet.

-Cook et al. (22) divided people without anemia into 3 groups:
+Cook et al. (Cook, 1991) divided people without anemia into 3 groups: